5th Marine Regiment: World War II

 After the outbreak of war, the 5th Marines deployed to Wellington, New Zealand in June 1942.
 During World War II they fought on Guadalcanal, New Britain, Eastern New Guinea, Peleliu and Okinawa.
-Immediately following the war in September 1945 they deployed to Tientsin, China and participated in the occupation of North China until May 1947.
+Immediately following the war in September 1945 they deployed to Tianjin, China and participated in the occupation of North China until May 1947.
 They were redeployed to Guam in May 1947 and reassigned to the 1st Provisional Marine Brigade.
 In 1949 they were relocated to Marine Corps Base Camp Pendleton.

 Korean War and early 1950s

-On 5 August 1950, 5th Marines were deployed to the Pusan Perimeter as part of the Provisional Marine Brigade.
+On 5 August 1950, 5th Marines were deployed to the Pusan Perimeter as part of the 1st Provisional Marine Brigade.
 From there, they participated in the Inchon Landing, Battle of Chosin Reservoir and fighting on the East-Central Front and Western Front until the end of hostilities.
 Immediately after the war, they participated in the defense of the Korean Demilitarized Zone from July 1953 until February 1955.
 The regiment returned to Camp Pendleton in March 1955.